jamesdterry/iBureaucrat/README.md

 ##Status?

-* **Update!!**: I haven't had time to invest in this project lately. . . but have been checking out QuickDialog (https://github.com/escoz/quickdialog), which I didn't know about when I started this project.
 * Still alpha, but stable API
 * iPad not yet supported (though this will be very simple to add).